 When heavy rain hits the UK it’s far more than just an inconvenience, especially for those facing flooded country roads or waterlogged streets.
-Even the most experienced drivers can find themselves in tricky situations.
+Even the best 4x4s can find themselves in trouble in deeper water, and experienced drivers aren’t immune to tricky situations either.
 Taking a bit of extra care and preparing for the unexpected can make all the difference when dealing with floodwater.

 Should you drive through floodwater?